 2. Keep Talking & Nobody Explodes

-One of the best VR games with multiplayer functionality, and definitely one of the most fun VR apps I’ve tried in a while is “Keep Talking and Nobody Explodes.”
+One of the best VR games I’ve tried in a while is “Keep Talking and Nobody Explodes.”
 In case you’re hanging out with a bunch of friends, but have just a single VR headset between you guys, then you should definitely try out Keep Talking & Nobody Explodes – an engaging puzzle game in which you and your friends have to think fast or all of you risk blowing up.
 The game’s premise is quite simple to understand, with one player trapped in a virtual room with a ticking time bomb, and the others giving instructions on how they can diffuse the bomb.
 However, the game in itself is quite tricky as each new bomb is unique and the bomb defusal manual doesn’t really give you the easiest directions.
 Try it out at your next get together, I’m sure you’ll have a ton of fun.